This article is in the Control Zone of the App.

-From here you the ability to look-up existing batteries in our component database.
-To do this, simply click on the Search for Battery Code or Manufacturer input box and type in the the model of battery that you are looking for.
+To look-up existing batteries in our component database, simply click on the + Add From Database input box and type in the model of battery that you are looking for.

 If you are entering in a new battery model, or a custom model which is not likely to appear in our database then you have the ability to create your own custom battery by entering in the specifications manually.

-To do this, choose the Create Your Own option when creating the battery and then enter in the specifications in each of the fields shown.
+To do this, select + Add From Database > Create Your Own option when creating the battery and then enter in the specifications in each of the fields shown.

 - Code - this how the component will appear in the studio list.